oakla/Medicine-Notes/Untitled 8.md

 ### Answers
 1. Ischaemia leading to cardiac tissue death or necrosis.
 Angina is caused by insufficient cardiac tissue perfusion and suggests there is a risk of MI.
 ACS is the group of conditions involving insufficient cardiac tissue perfusion
+2.
+	- chest pain (>20 minutes) radiating to neck, jaw, and/or left arm
+	- SOB (dysnopea)
+	- pallor
+3. women are more likely to present with symptoms unrelated to chest pain
+	- unusual fatigue
+	- light headedness
+4. Elderly can present with silent MI